 There were three lakes on which the lure was tested.
-One was shallow, with stained water, wood cover and rip rap, another was deep, with clear water, cat tails and submerged weed, and the last was shallow, with clear water, moss, wood cover and submerged weeds.
-The water temperature in all of these lakes was in the 75 to 82 degree range.
-The techniques used were flipping, pitching and casting.
+One was shallow, with stained water, wood cover, and rip rap, another was deep, with clear water, cattails, and submerged weed, and the last was shallow, with clear water, moss, wood cover and submerged weeds.
+The water temperature in all of these lakes was in the 75 to 82-degree range.
+The techniques used were flipping, pitching, and casting.

 The first rig tried was with a 2/0 Daiichi Bleeding Bait Copperhead hook.
-The head of the lure was attached to the spring screw device on the hook eye, and the point inserted so the lures body would be vertical to the hook.
+The head of the lure was attached to the spring screw device on the hook eye, and the point inserted so the lure’s body would be vertical to the hook.
 I thought this would work well for a jerk bait.
-The lure stayed perfectly up and down, as if it were a swimming shad.
+The lure stayed perfectly up and down as if it were a swimming shad.
 There was one bass caught, and some strikes, but it wasn’t the best of producers.

-From this point a Texas rig using a 1/0 Xtra Strong XGap Xpoint hook, and 1/8 or 3/16 ounce slip sinker was tried.
+From this point, a Texas rig using a 1/0 Xtra Strong XGap Xpoint hook, and 1/8 or 3/16 ounce slip sinker was tried.
 This was the most productive rig during the testing period.
 The hook was inserted so that the body laid horizontal, giving the big, paddle tail a waving action, much like a leech type lure.
 Bass and catfish were caught on this rig.

 I also tried the lure as a trailer on a 3/16 ounce Gripper Hair/Rubber Jig.
-This caught a few bass along the edge of a weed line, but still didn’t out produced the Texas rig.
+This caught a few bass along the edge of a weed line, but still didn’t out produce the Texas rig.

-Durability was a draw back on the lure.
-Many times it was a one or two fish lure, or was broken in two on a strike.
+Durability was a drawback on the lure.
+Many times it was a one or two fish lure or was broken in two on a strike.
 The break would always come at the point where the hook was inserted.

 It is still uncertain as to what this lure is supposed to represent, but on the lake with the moss and submerged weeds, some leeches were spotted.
 This is the area in which the fish were feeding heavily, and being that a 23 1/2 inches channel catfish was caught in this same area, it is highly likely that one of the primary imitations is a leech.

 While this lure is short, the big rings and paddle tail provide a bulky profile.
-This, combined with the waving action when rigged horizontally, may be the reason that it seemed to lure bigger bass.
+This, combined with the waving action when rigged horizontally, maybe the reason that it seemed to lure bigger bass.
 Fish measuring 15 to 18 inches were common, plus some much bigger ones were lost in heavy cover.